[?] Start Receiving This Blog Today By Simply Subscribing

 It comes mostly from Developers through their sales agreements and Homeowners Associations.
 I know in Ontario a few years ago the Government stopped allowing this, but I'm not exactly sure where it still goes on now.

 Clotheslines lower property values they say.
-The neighbourhood doesn't look very nice.
+The neighborhood doesn't look very nice.

 I'm not sure what the reasons are in their entirety.
 I do know the main reason is because a clothesline full of laundry is deemed not attractive, not exactly pleasing to the eye.